IRTF-HRPC/drafts/draft-association.md

     “We shape our tools and, thereafter, our tools shape us.”
          - John Culkin (1967)

-The Internet is constantly shaping modern information societies by providing a socio-technical ordering: in other words, the Internet infrastructure and architecture consists of social and technological arrangements {{StarRuhleder}}.
+The Internet is constantly shaping modern information societies by providing a socio-technical ordering.
+In other words, the Internet infrastructure and architecture consist of social and technological arrangements {{StarRuhleder}}.
 Such ordering is not always apparent because infrastructure is often taken for granted by those using it.
-It tends to hide itself in the societal woodwork {{Mosco}}, or with  {{Weiser}}: ‘The most profound technologies are those that disappear'.
+It tends to hide itself in the societal woodwork {{Mosco}}, or put otherwise: ‘The most profound technologies are those that disappear' {{Weiser}}.

 Infrastructure therefore is mostly known by an epistemic community of experts {{Haas}} and only get recognized by the larger public when it fails.
-With the increasing societal use of the Internet the importance of the Internet is growing, and the decisions made about its infrastructure and architecture therefore also become more important. {{RFC8280}} established the relationship between human rights and Internet protocols, therefore in this document we seek to uncover the relation between two specific human rights and the Internet infrastructure and architecture.
+The Internet is growing along with its increasing societal use.
+Therefore, the decisions made about its infrastructure and architecture are becoming more important. {{RFC8280}} established the relationship between human rights and Internet protocols.
+Following the same methodology, we now seek to uncover the relation between the right to assembly and association, and the Internet infrastructure.

-The rights to freedom of assembly and association protect collective expression, in turn, systems and protocols that enable communal communication between people and servers allow these rights to prosper.
-The Internet itself was originally designed as "a medium of communication for machines that share resources with each other as equals" {{NelsonHedlun}}, the Internet thus forms a basic infrastructure for the right freedom of assembly and association.
+The right to freedom of assembly and association protects collective expression, in turn, systems and protocols that enable communal communication between people and servers allow these rights to prosper.
+Given that the Internet itself was originally designed as "a medium of communication for machines that share resources with each other as equals" {{NelsonHedlun}}, the Internet thus forms a basic infrastructure for the right freedom of assembly and association.
+Different architectural designs come with different affordances, or characteristics which should be taken into account at the time of design, and when designing, updating and maintaining other parts of the architecture and infrastructure.

-Communication is designed and implemented in a way that impacts how these rights can be excercised.
 For instance a decentralized and resilient architecture that protects anonymity and privacy, offers a strong protection for the exercise of such freedoms in the online environment.
 At the same time, centralized solutions have enabled people to group together in recognizable places and helped the visbility of groups.
-In other words, different architectural designs come with different affordances, or characteristics which should be taken into account at the time of design, and when designing, updating and maintaining other parts of the architecture and infrastructure.

-The current draft continues the work started in {{RFC8280}} by investigating the exact impact of Internet protocols on specific human rights, namely the right to freedom of assembly and association given their importance for the Internet, in order to mitigate potential negative impacts.
+The current draft continues the work started in {{RFC8280}} by investigating the exact impact of Internet protocols on specific human rights, namely the right to freedom of assembly and association, in order to mitigate potential negative impacts.

 Vocabulary used